hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some lessons in quadrilles and waltzing, she
 >
-> Once took, when courted by young mr. B.;
+> Once took, when courted by young Mister B.;
 >
 > She lost her lover at a grand waltz ball,
 >
 > So now hates modern dances, one and all.
 >
-> 'Twixt you and me, her imitations are
+> Betwixt you and me, her imitations are
 >
 > True pictures, for she's got them to a hair;
 >